Best things to do in Intramuros series: The Walled City, Landmarks, and Ruins

 The Shrine of Freedom also known as the Memorare Manila Monument was built in 1945 in memory of World War II victims.
 The monument is located at the Plaza de Santa Isabel, commonly known as Plaze Sinampalukan, can be found in the corner of General Luna & Anda Streets.

 The panolong is a beam-end or prow carved with a combination of floral and naga [dragon] okir designs.
 It is also used to decorate lamins, mosques and bancas.
-The wall siding and other part of the house are also decorted with designs.Bedrooms cannot be found in torogans except or one called a gibon, which is constructed only for the sultan’s daughter.
+The wall siding and other parts of the house are also decorted with designs.Bedrooms cannot be found in torogans except for one called a gibon, which is constructed only for the sultan’s daughter.

 Wall Art